-Ireland (for the most part) is in desperate need of a great summer but so far this May it's been hit-and-miss.
-Of course, Ireland is known for a spot of rain but we should remember that it's all our lovely precipitation provides us with an abundance of amazing home-grown produce.
+Ireland (for the most part) is in desperate need of a great summer but so far this June it's been hit-and-miss.
+Of course, Ireland is known for a spot of rain but we should remember that it's all our lovely precipitation that provides us with an abundance of amazing home-grown produce.
 Irish food tends to be associated with stews, soups, and more wintry fare so below we put together some more summery recipes.

 Although our summer temperatures rarely tend to surpass 70F, the Irish do tend to change up their menus during the summer months and opt for lighter, fresher meals.
 From old-fashioned salads to fresh seafood IrishCentral has put together some choice recipes, with help from Bord Bia, Ireland’s food board.

 Some of these might make you nostalgic, and some are a nice twist on the traditional.

 - Butterhead lettuce

 - Spring onion, watercress, chopped parsley, for garnish

 - AND the pièce de résistance - a cream salad dressing.